Maya Corrigan

 The Fashionable Woman in White

-Wilkie Collins' 1859 novel, The Woman in White, wildly popular when serialized in a journal, sold out the day it appeared in a bound edition.
+Wilkie Collins is often credited with writing the first full-length detective novel in English, The Moonstone (1868).
+But his 1859 novel, The Woman in White, was the one that made his reputation.
+A suspense novel rather than a detective novel, it was wildly popular when serialized in a journal.
+The book sold out on the day it appeared in a bound edition.
 Like blockbuster movies today, the book spawned a line of products.
 Stores sold Woman in White cloaks, hats, and perfumes.
 Woman in White waltzes and quadrilles became popular dances.

 Though derided by some contemporary critics as sensationalist trash, the novel has remained popular for 150 years with adaptations for the stage, film, and television.
 It even inspired an Andrew Lloyd Webber musical (not very popular).